Why Travel Beyond

 I studied abroad in Oxford, England and then traveled around Europe.

-Most Memorable Travel Experience
+Most Memorable Travel Experiences

 Very hard to pick just one!
 In New Zealand, I did an overnight cruise in the Milford Sound (beautiful fjord) where we went kayaking.
 I also went skydiving in Queenstown, New Zealand over the white snowcapped mountains.
 Completely breathtaking!